Plutonomicon/plutarch-plutus/README.md

 ```
 nix run github:Plutonomicon/plutarch/<COMMIT-GOES-HERE>#benchmark
 ```

+Eventually we will have PR integration for running benchmarks.

 # Contributing
 Contributions are more than welcome!
 Alongside the [User guide](#usage) above, you may also find the [Developers' guide](./docs/DEVGUIDE.md) useful for understanding the codebase.